Bunkai9448/digipet_PSP/README.md

 ## Files & folders in the repo.

-- ASM scripts for armips, for editing text parts of the game
+- Armips_files: ASM scripts for armips, use them to edit the text parts of the game

-- Font_Esp, patch and table for the spanish font (can be used standalone)
+- Font_Esp: patch and table for the spanish font (can be used standalone)

-- BAT scripts to automate GIM to PNG image conversions, Sample + PSD to test if the program works
+- Gim2png_bat: BAT scripts to automate GIM to PNG image conversions, Sample + PSD to test if the program works

-- BMS scripts for quickBMS, tu unpack and repack files.
-Commented with explanations
+- SCRIPTS_bms: BMS scripts for quickBMS, use them to unpack and repack files.
+Scripts are commented with explanations

-- python_scripts, to automate gim2png and png2gim (Only as Proof of Concept)
+- SCRIPTS_python: to automate gim2png and png2gim (Only as Proof of Concept)

+- SaveData: You can use this save if you don't want to complete the game yourself.

+- Syscalls: Use this plugin if you want to avoid dealing with hacking the sce functions for texts in your game.

 - Cheat4steps.txt (Only as Proof of Concept)